awillig/dcp-vardis/spec-v1.0/dcp-bp.md

 parameters.

-After receiving the `BP-ListRegisteredProtocols.request` primitive, the BP performs returns a `BP-ListRegisteredProtocols.response` primitive, which carries as a parameter the current value of the `currentClientProtocols` variable (as registered while processing the `BP-RegisterProtocol.request` primitive).
+After receiving the `BP-ListRegisteredProtocols.request` primitive, the BP performs returns a `BP-ListRegisteredProtocols.confirm` primitive, which carries as a parameter the current value of the `currentClientProtocols` variable (as registered while processing the `BP-RegisterProtocol.request` primitive).